-A flexible filler is needed to repair leather and vinyl upholstery that has:
+A flexible vinyl and leather filler kit is needed to repair upholstery that has:

 - rough, scaly or thinning areas where the suede is exposed (end of the video);

 Repairing peeling bonded, bicast, and polyurethane leathers is not recommended.
 See why and our solution.